pism/pism/doc/sphinx/manual/practical-usage.rst

 ------------------------

-In the ``test/`` and ``util/`` subdirectories of the PISM directory the user will find some python scripts and one Matlab script, listed in Table :numref:`tab-scripts-overview`.
+In the ``test/`` and ``util/`` subdirectories of the PISM directory the user will find some python scripts and one Matlab script, listed in :numref:`tab-scripts-overview`.
 The python scripts are all documented at the *Packages* tab on the `PISM Source Code Browser`_.
 The Python scripts all take option ``--help``.